-The 20-storey mixed-use residential building will include 194 apartments, a two-level rooftop garden and public park positioned on ground level.
-The living façade features 550 trees and plus 25,000 plants selected from 251 native species.
+The mixed-use residential building will include 194 apartments, a two-level rooftop garden and public park positioned on ground level.
+The living façade features 550 trees and over 25,000 plants selected from 251 native species.
 By raising the podium, the ground level becomes an extension of the surrounding parklands, giving back to the community 1,452 sqm of public park.
-It will also feature a world-class information centre where visitors can learn about the buildings design, plants and biodiversity.
+It will also feature a world-class information centre where visitors can learn about the building's design, plants and biodiversity.
 The site of the building totals 2,782 square meters and it will have an overall floor area of 55,000 square meters.

 The approval of this development sits in line with Brisbane’s commitment to climate-positive Olympic Games in 2032, setting a new benchmark in the evolution of residential development.

 Urban Forest’s ambition is to be the world’s greenest residential building, targeting 6-star Green Star rating, equivalent to LEED Platinum.
 The development will set the benchmark for sustainable and subtropical high-rise apartment buildings, creating an exemplar in design-led development and innovative ESD standards in Brisbane.
 Passive design principles make the most of the subtropical climate, maximising natural light and allowing cross-ventilation.

 Other sustainable features include solar panels to generate renewable energy, gardens irrigated by harvested rainwater and grey water collection, carbon offset, and the use of sustainably-sourced and high quality, low maintenance materials.
 Because this is a low-energy building with high water efficiency, operating costs are reduced also.